-- It can, however, occur in any condition with chronic hypocalcaemia such as deficiency in vitamin D or malabsorption.
+- Secondary hyperparathyroidism can, however, occur in any condition with chronic hypocalcaemia such as deficiency in vitamin D or malabsorption.

-For specific details on vitamin D deficiency, CKD and its management and gastrointestinal malabsorption, see separate Vitamin D Deficiency including Osteomalacia and Rickets, Chronic Kidney Disease and Gastrointestinal Malabsorption articles.
+For specific details on vitamin D deficiency, CKD and its management and gastrointestinal malabsorption, see the separate Vitamin D Deficiency including Osteomalacia and Rickets, Chronic Kidney Disease (CKD) and Gastrointestinal Malabsorption articles.

 - Almost all patients with CKD have SHPT to some degree, so the clinical presentation is often that of kidney disease.

 - SHPT causes skeletal and cardiovascular complications in CKD patients.

 - If SHPT is due to vitamin D deficiency, the symptoms are mainly due to the vitamin deficiency (eg, osteomalacia with increased fracture risk, myopathy, etc).